qavajs/qavajs.github.io/versioned_docs/version-2x/Steps/playwright.md

 ```

 ## Connect to cdp endpoint
-In order to connect to CDP endpoint pass _cdpEndpoint_ property in capabilities object
+To connect to the CDP endpoint, pass `cdpEndpoint` property inthe  capabilities object
 ```typescript
 export default {
     browser: {